 Every student is expected to attend class and maintain satisfactory progress in that class.
 Class attendance is expected to occur consistently throughout the term.
 If a student receiving VA benefits ceases attendance and receives a failing “F” grade, the student’s last date of attendance will be reported to the VA.
 If a student is absent from a class that requires physical presence, then the last date that the student was physically present will be reported to the VA as the last date of attendance.

-Students who fail classes due to non-attendance or poor attendance or lack of participation will likely incur overpayments and may be required to repay to VA including tuition and any other payments made associated with your enrollment in that class.
+Students who fail classes due to non-attendance or poor attendance or lack of participation will likely incur overpayments and may be required to repay to VA and GGU including tuition and any other payments made associated with your enrollment in that class.
 The official date of last attendance will be the date reported to the VA.